SilverStormz/halima_2/README.md

 and finally The owl house which still runs.

 My hope is to eventually expand this project to build a full parallax website for deciding which queer supportive cartoons are available and kid friendly.

+link to the website using vercel - https://lab3-teal.vercel.app/